 The Texas A&M University ADVANCE program is an NSF-funded effort which seeks to increase the number and diversity of women STEM faculty at all levels at Texas A&M. There are twelve activities being conducted by the program, one of which is the Roadmap for a Successful Academic Career Workshop.
 This annual Workshop is hosted by the ADVANCE Center and takes place on campus during the spring.
 It is designed for women STEM postdoctoral researchers and assistant professors (3 years or less) both from Texas A&M and from other institutions.
-The topics covered in the Workshop include academic portfolios, teaching, research, service, work-life balance, and mentors.
+The topics covered in the Workshop include academic portfolios, teaching, research, service, work-life balance, mentoring and more (see the 2013 agenda for more information).
 Participation in each Workshop is limited to 50 attendees; the number of attendees will increase over time.

 The Roadmap Workshop is designed for internal and external women postdoctoral researchers and assistant professors (3 years or less) in STEM fields.